mj-jimenez/pandrugs-frontend/app/faqs/faqs.md

 ### Can I use PanDrugs for commercial purposes?<a name="commercial-use"></a>
 PanDrugs is exclusively intended for research purposes and academic use. **In case you are interested in a collaboration, please contact the principal investigator [Fátima Al-Shahrour](mailto:falshahrour@cnio.es)**.

+### What is PanDrugs data policy?<a name="data-policy"></a>
+To prevent unauthorized access or disclosure, PanDrugs uses several technical measures to safeguard your data, in accordance with current technological and industry standards.
+In particular, all connections to and from our website are encrypted using Secure Socket Layer (SSL).
+Passwords are hashed in our database.

+Input VCFs are deleted right after execution.
+However, data analyzed with PanDrugs are stored in our private servers.
+This data includes annotations for somatic variants and PharmCAT’s report for germline ones.
+Removing an analysis implies that it will be completely and permanently removed from PanDrugs servers. **Files are not shared with third parties**.

+We ensure that data and results are kept at least 1 week for guest requests and at least 6 months for authenticated users.

+### Do I need to register to use PanDrugs?<a name="registration"></a>
+No, you can make queries on PanDrugs as a guest user.

+### Is it possible to run PanDrugs in my own server?<a name="docker"></a>
+Yes, you can build a docker image to run PanDrugs in your own server.
+Visit PanDrugs docker [here](http://github.com/sing-group/pandrugs-docker).